-Expected Outcome: European exascale- and post-exascale hardware and software technologies, based on RISC-V in order to deliver high-end processors and/or accelerators and systems based on a strategic research roadmap, and the realisation of test-beds, pilots and/or demonstrators, integrating these processors.
+Expected Outcome: Framework Programme Agreement (FPA) for European hardware and software technologies, based on RISC-V in order to deliver high-end processors and/or accelerators and systems based on a strategic research roadmap, and the realisation of test-beds, pilots and/or demonstrators, integrating these processors.

-The initiative is expected to address the following outcomes:
+The FPA is expected to address the following outcomes:

-- Contribution towards European technological sovereignty, by establishing, maintaining and implementing a strategic R&I roadmap that fosters the European capabilities to design, develop and produce the IP related to high-end processors and accelerators based on RISC-V, driven by relevant key performance indicators. - Delivering energy efficient high-end processors and accelerators for HPC based on RISC-V hardware solutions, test-beds, and at least one pilot integrating these processors/accelerators.
-The development of European processors and/or accelerators should prepare the technology for its future integration in post-exascale supercomputers to be acquired at a later stage by the EuroHPC JU targeting systems incorporating European technologies. - A suitable software stack, including key elements such as programming models and runtimes (e.g. languages, compilers, programming environments, communication), libraries (e.g. mathematical, data analytics, AI frameworks), tools (e.g. debuggers, performance, system monitoring), operating system components (e.g. schedulers, workflows, software management, security), and other elements (e.g. for networking, software deployment, system-level composability and modularity of software, etc.). - A selected set of critical HPC applications ported and optimised to the new RISC-V based environment, based on a co-design approach.

-- Standards and interface specifications for the software and hardware stack, with clear definition of standardization and licensing schemes of the developed Intellectual Property (IP), with mechanism to guarantee that this IP remains in the EU. - A long-term roadmap with a critical timeline, milestones and all the necessary activities that would be needed to build and deploy post-exascale systems in Europe using European technology.
+- Contribution towards European technological sovereignty, by establishing, maintaining and implementing a strategic R&I roadmap that fosters the European capabilities to design, develop and produce the IP related to high-end processors and/or accelerators based on RISC-V, driven by relevant key performance indicators. - Designing and delivering energy efficient high-end processors and accelerators for HPC based on RISC-V hardware solutions, test-beds, and at least one pilot integrating these processors/accelerators.
+The development of European processors and/or accelerators should prepare the technology for its future integration in post-exascale supercomputers to be acquired at a later stage by the EuroHPC JU targeting systems incorporating European technologies. - A suitable software stack, including key elements such as programming models and runtimes (e.g. languages, compilers, programming environments, communication), libraries (e.g. mathematical, data analytics, AI frameworks), tools (e.g. debuggers, performance, system monitoring), operating system components (e.g. schedulers, workflows, software management, security), and other elements (e.g. for networking, software deployment, system-level composability and modularity of software, etc.). - The necessary components adapted for the integration of the RISC-V based components in industrial grade HPC or Cloud solutions. - A selected set of critical HPC applications, encompassing amongst others the mayor EuroHPC usecases, ported and optimised to the new RISC-V based environment, based on a co-design approach. - Standards and interface specifications for the software and hardware stack, with clear definition of standardization and licensing schemes of the developed Intellectual Property (IP), with mechanism to guarantee that this IP remains in the EU. - Reinforce the use of pilot lines based in Europe and, widen the skill base for the design and manufacturing of high-end components. - A long-term roadmap with a critical timeline, milestones and all the necessary activities that would be needed to build and deploy post-exascale systems in Europe using European technology.